Plan How You’ll Clear Your Driveway or Sidewalk

 Review the Snow Blower Manual

-Read the manual to be sure you understand the features of the machine and safe operation: how to start and stop, how to steer, how to direct the discharge, etc. In addition to the engine or motor, there are several key parts to be familiar with:
+Read the manual to ensure you understand its features and safe operation: how to start and stop, steer, direct the discharge, etc. In addition to the engine or motor, there are several other key parts to be familiar with:

-- The shave plate directs snow into the auger.
+- The scraper plate directs snow into the auger.

 - Skid shoes adjust the height of the snow blower.